CommunityContributing

 A key advantage of the Inkeep agent framework is its seamless code-to-visual workflow: define your agents programmatically, push them to the visual builder, and continue developing with the intuitive drag-and-drop interface.

-Follow the steps below to push your first graph using the Inkeep CLI.
+Follow the steps below to push your project using the Inkeep CLI.

 Step 1: Download the Inkeep CLI